-But this work is not meant to be self-reflexive only, and I dont intend to impose my experience on others.
-Whether my inspiration is the mystery of California redwoods or the austerity of the Maine coast, I want to make spaces that invite people in, that ask them to take their own place in the surroundings of the drawing.
-Then, perhaps, they will sense the restorative connection that can still exist between us and the natural environment.
+But this work is not meant to be self-reflexive only, and I don’t intend to impose my experience on others.
+Whether my inspiration is the glory of New Mexico skies or the austerity of the Maine coast, I want to make spaces that invite people in, that ask them to take their own place in the surroundings of the drawing.
+Then, perhaps, they will sense the restorative connection that can and must still exist between us and the natural environment.